Samihaamin/Tutoring-Philosophy-/README.md

 # Tutoring-Philosophy-

-An academic paper I wrote while interning as a Writing Tutor at Rutgers University, focusing on minimalist tutoring.
+A reflection paper I wrote while interning as a Writing Tutor at Rutgers University, focusing on minimalist tutoring.
 [Click here to read my Tutoring Philosophy Paper](https://drive.google.com/file/d/0B-Im5Glhc7ZwbzVnQkRaUndBVDQ/view?usp=sharing) to read and feel free to share your thoughts!

 Here's links to all the works cited, in case you're interested in reading: